Bears and Somerset into last eight of T20 Blast

 There was disappointment in Chester-le-Street where just 49 balls were bowled before rain intervened, earning Durham and Yorkshire just a point apiece.

-That all but ended Durham's slim hopes.
-Yorkshire still have a chance of a last-eight berth heading into their final North Group game against Lancashire.
-But, if the Tykes can win at Old Trafford next Friday night, and they have already beaten Lancs once already in T20 this season, that would ramp up the pressure on the Red Rose.
+That all but ended Durham's slim hopes of a last-eight berth.
+Yorkshire still have a chance heading into their final North Group game against Lancashire.
+But, if the Tykes can win at Old Trafford next Friday night, and they have already beaten Lancashire once already in T20 this season, that would ramp up the pressure on the Red Rose.

 In the East Midlands meeting of seventh v ninth between Leicestershire and Northamptonshire, the hosts completed a traumatic couple of days with a probably quite predictable outcome.